I believe many people don’t know how to distinguish pig iron from wrought iron.

 It is also used as raw material for high-grade alloy steel.

-Pure iron is rarely used as structural material because of its soft texture and low strength.
+Pure iron is rarely used as a structural material because of its soft texture and low strength.

 2. Pig iron properties